-When you are a passenger and have been injured in a motor vehicle accident, you have legal rights to file a lawsuit for your injuries.
-In some respects, you have even more rights to bring a legal claim for financial compensation than the driver of the vehicle because you can sue more possible defendants.
+In some respects, injured passengers have even more rights to bring a legal claim for financial compensation than the driver of the vehicle because they can sue more possible defendants.

 Filing a Claim with the Driver’s Insurer